Bulk Shipping: What You Need to Know

 What Goods Can You Send via Bulk Shipping?

 There are numerous products you can bulk ship.
 Typically, goods are classified as solid or liquid bulk.
-Solid bulk and liquid bulk are loaded and shipped in different ways, but both techniques are common in bulk shipping.
+Solid bulk and liquid bulk are loaded and shipped in different ways, but both techniques are common in bulk freight shipping.

 Solid Bulk Goods